-As you are most likely aware, there are a range of grants available from Government and a number of tax changes have been implemented by Inland Revenue to support Kiwi businesses.
+There are a range of grants available from Government and a number of tax changes have been implemented by Inland Revenue to support Kiwi businesses.
 Please take some time to read the following information which covers:

-- the Government’s support package for businesses
+- NZTE support for businesses impacted by COVID-19

 E-commerce funding and incentives

 Hon Grant Robertson allocated $10 million in his 2020 Budget to help small businesses improve their e-commerce service offerings; this package includes grants and incentives for e-commerce implementation.
 The funding acknowledges the importance of e-commerce during times of disruption and will also go towards training for more digital advisers to support SMEs as they incorporate this technology into their business operations.
 The fund is supported by an additional $12.5 million to advance the trans-Tasman e-invoicing programme.

 The Government is now providing one-off interest-free loans for a year to SMEs impacted by COVID-19.
 The SBCS has been set up to support affected business’s immediate cashflow needs and for those that are experiencing loss of actual or predicted revenue.
 Eligible companies are those that employ 50 or fewer people, and the maximum amount loaned is $10,000 plus $1,800 per full-time-equivalent employee.
 Repayments are not required for the first two years.
 Loans that are paid back within in a year will not incur any interest; after that period, an interest rate of 3% for a maximum of five years will apply.
 Applications close on 31 December 2020.
 The scheme is being managed by Inland Revenue; more information about how to apply can be found here.

 The Government has made some significant changes to its Business Finance Guarantee Scheme (BFGS).
 It has: